- Password protect notebooks

 You can import a document into your notes from Files after your currently opened page.
 You can scan documents into Noteshelf.
 The app uses basic scanning features in iPadOS.
 Auto-scan in Noteshelf is as good as the one in Scanner Pro, a dedicated scanning app.
 You can search through your scanned documents as well as imported scans.

 You can also add emojis to your notes!
 This is my favourite feature in Noteshelf.
 Why wouldn’t you want emojis in your notes?
 Noteshelf supports horizontal scrolling only.
 Having both scrolling directions has sort of becoming a standard now.

 You can add a new page with a similar page template or a different one.
 Noteshelf supports different page templates in one notebook.
 Your new page can be a photo, scan or imported document.

 You can bookmark or tag your pages and pick a colour for your bookmark for an extra level of organisation.
 Your red bookmarks could be all questions, blue ones – sections you have to review.
 Not many note-taking apps offer different colours for your bookmarks.

 Noteshelf lists your used tags below the text field in case you want to use them again.
-Tags are available per notebook; each has its own set of tags, which complicates the use of tags in the app.
+Tags are available per notebook, each has its own set of tags.
+This complicates the use of tags in the app.

 You can convert your handwriting to text in one tap.
 Your text has the same colour as your ink.
 Noteshelf supports 65 languages for OCR.
 You can edit your text in the conversion window then copy it to the clipboard or convert to a text box.
 Noteshelf replaces the text as default (to look like your saved default text) or Fit to Selection (to retain the size of your handwriting).